Deep-Symmetry/beat-link-trigger/CONTRIBUTING.md

 Once you have something working you’d like to share, you can open a [pull request][pulls].

-Or if you simply have an idea, or something that you wish worked differently, feel free to open an [issue][issues] if it seems like nobody already has.
+Or if you simply have an idea, or something that you wish worked differently, feel free to discuss it in the [Zulip channel][zulip], and if directed to do so by the community there, open an [issue][issues].
 ## Maintainers

 Beat Link Trigger is primarily maintained by [@brunchboy][brunchboy].